System

 # Remote Settings

 To set up a device remotely, you need to enter the device SN and the corresponding password.
 Remote settings include user settings and advanced settings.
 The initial password for user settings is 0000.
 It is recommended that advanced settings should be set by an installer or agent and please get the initial password from them.
-The parameters of the settings vary with the device model.
-Please visit this website https://wwwsolaxpower.com/products/ to check the corresponding inverter manual.
+Because parameter setting items vary with device models, the settings are not described herein.
+For more details about settings, refer to the corresponding device user manual on SolaX Products (opens new window).

 # Demand Control